 Settlers to New Zealand in the mid and late 1800s were an industrious lot and included the pioneer heroes behind entrepreneurial knitwear manufacturers such as Roslyn, Canterbury and the Manawatu Knitting Mill (MKM).
 Mary Alice Stubbs had emigrated from England in 1880 with her husband John, their three children and John’s parents.
 While the men worked on the land to try to establish themselves in this new land, Mary Alice imported a Griswold hand-operated circular sock knitting machine in order to produce socks for their own needs but also as a cottage enterprise aimed at supplementing the family income.
 The success of her endeavours led to the importation of a second machine that could knit flat lengths of material enabling her to make other essential woollen garments.
 By 1884 the knitting business was booming and her husband, who had been a draper in England, joined her.
-In 1889 they moved their house, children and cottage industry off the farm and onto Main Street in Palmerston North, opening for business as J Stubbs, Hosiery Manufacturer.
+In 1889 they moved their house, children and cottage industry off the farm and onto Main Street in Palmerston North where the business was given John's name and became J Stubbs, Hosiery Manufacturer.

 As the business grew they began employing staff, expanding the family home to accommodate them and also additional new machinery.
 They not only made hosiery but also woollen under and outerwear including workmen’s singlets and significantly, the rugby shirts worn by the Originals, the first All Blacks, for their 1905 tour of England and Australia.
 When John died suddenly in 1912 their son Piercy, who was already working in the factory, joined his mother in running the business.
 The company prided itself on their technical innovation and responsiveness to changing trends and in 1918 they imported New Zealand’s first Cotton Patent Frame Machine in order to produce fully fashioned cotton outer garments and underwear.
 Ivy Stubbs, Piercy’s wife, was also an innovative thinker and designed a V-neck pyjama so that there was no need for buttons, a design which the company patented.